Hanxian97/Hanxian97.github.io/_pages/about.md

 2024/05: I was selected as one of the **Machine Learning and Systems Rising Stars 2024** by ML Commons!
 See you at the [workshop](https://mlcommons.org/2024/06/2024-mlc-rising-stars/) in the NVIDIA Headquarters on July 15-16!

-2024/05: Our paper, ["Learning to Maximize Mutual Information for Chain-of-Thought Distillation"](https://arxiv.org/pdf/2403.03348), is accepted to the [ACL](https://2024.aclweb.org) Findings 2024!
+2024/05: Our paper, ["Learning to Maximize Mutual Information for Chain-of-Thought Distillation"](https://arxiv.org/pdf/2403.03348), is accepted to the ACL 2024 Findings!

-2024/04: Our paper, ["Fasor: A Fast Tensor Program Optimization Framework for Efficient DNN Deployment"](/files/ics24-41.pdf), is accepted by the International Conference on Supercomputing ([ICS](https://ics2024.github.io)) 2024!
+2024/04: Our paper, ["Fasor: A Fast Tensor Program Optimization Framework for Efficient DNN Deployment"](/files/ics24-41.pdf), is accepted by the International Conference on Supercomputing (ICS) 2024!

 2024/03: I'll be working as a research scientist intern in the Pytorch team at Meta this summer and looking forward to meeting you in Menlo Park!

-2024/03: Our paper, ["Multi-modal Learning for WebAssembly Reverse Engineering"](https://arxiv.org/pdf/2404.03171.pdf),  is accepted by The ACM SIGSOFT International Symposium on Software Testing and Analysis ([ISSTA](https://2024.issta.org/track/issta-2024-papers#Call-for-Papers)) 2024!
+2024/03: Our paper, ["Multi-modal Learning for WebAssembly Reverse Engineering"](https://arxiv.org/pdf/2404.03171.pdf), is accepted by The ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA) 2024!

-2023/11: Our paper, ["Sibyl: Forecasting Time-Evolving Query Workloads"](https://dl.acm.org/doi/pdf/10.1145/3639308),  is accepted by the ACM [SIGMOD](https://2024.sigmod.org) Conference 2024!
+2023/11: Our paper, ["Sibyl: Forecasting Time-Evolving Query Workloads"](https://dl.acm.org/doi/pdf/10.1145/3639308), is accepted by the ACM SIGMOD Conference 2024!

 <!---Website under construction...